danjulio/gcore_galagino/README.md

 1. My version of [TFT_eSPI](https://github.com/danjulio/TFT_eSPI).
 2. Arduino [gCore](https://github.com/danjulio/gCore/tree/main/Arduino/gCore) library.
 Can also be directly downloaded from my [website](https://danjuliodesigns.com/products/gcore.html).
+3. Adafruit_GFX_Library

+Set the board type to WROOM.
+This is to force all memory allocations to occur to ESP32 internal memory (external PSRAM is too slow for the emulator).

 The hookup diagram is shown below.
 You can put the buttons on a proto board as I did or you can use a breadboard as Till did.
 External pull-up resistors are required since I am using GPIO34-39 (10 k-ohm is fine).
 I used an [amp breakout board](https://www.sparkfun.com/products/11044) from Sparkfun but only because I had it laying around.
 You can also use the amp boards Till mentions.